 High levels of stress or seemingly endless stressful situations have been proven to be a cause of anxiety.
 Disorders such as Post Traumatic Stress Disorder (PTSD) are specifically found to have been caused by stressful and traumatizing events.

 Death of loved ones and other sudden, shocking changes in everyday life can play a significant role in developing an anxiety disorder.

-There may also be a range of internal and external factors involved in developing each specific generalized anxiety disorder case.
+A range of internal and external factors may also be involved in developing each specific generalized anxiety disorder case.
 Talking about what may cause your anxiety attack is essential with someone who will listen and understand where you are coming from.
 This can help you resolve your feelings and better understand why you are going through a tough time.

 Natural treatment for anxiety disorder